galaxyproject/training-material/topics/proteomics/tutorials/neoantigen-3-fragpipe-discovery/tutorial.md

 # Neoantigen Fragpipe Discovery

 This tutorial guides users through the process of performing database searching or neoantigen protein/peptide discovery.
-It encompasses essential bioinformatics steps to identify and variant-specific peptides for immunological studies.
-Below is an overview of each major stage:
+It encompasses essential bioinformatics steps to identify and variant-specific peptides for immunological studies.The overview is divided into 2 major stages: (A) Merging all the variant databases and Validating the sequences, (B) Performing database searching using Fragpipe to discover neoantigen peptides.
+Below is an overview of each major stages

+# A: Merging Databases
 ### 1. Get Data
 The first step involves gathering and uploading the necessary proteomics data files into the analysis environment.
 These files typically contain protein sequences or raw spectrum data that will be processed throughout the tutorial.
 Proper data organization and tagging are essential to ensure smooth workflow execution.

 ### 2. Merging FASTA Files and Filtering for Unique Sequences
 In this step, multiple FASTA files containing protein sequences are merged into a single file.
 After merging, sequences are filtered to retain only the unique ones, ensuring that redundancy is removed and only relevant protein data is used for downstream analysis.

+# B: Discovery search
 ### 3. Validating FASTA Databases
 Once the FASTA files are merged and filtered, it's important to validate the database to ensure that the protein sequences are correctly formatted and usable for analysis.
 This step helps identify and correct any issues in the dataset before performing more complex analysis tasks.